minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-papertube.md

 For this one you only need two to three pages from the magazine (staples taken out), maskingtape and some dry treats.

-I put the pages side by side and taped them together in both sides.
+I put the pages side by side and taped them together on both sides.
 Then I put the treats on top of it and rolled it into a tube.
 I folded the tube and put some maskingtape on it to make it harder.

 The tube was shredded about in one minute.